Healthy holiday hacks

 Make healthy foods easily accessible

-Balance eating with physical activity
+Balance eating with exercise

 Hopefully, some of these holiday hacks will help you enjoy the holiday season and inspire you to come up with some ideas of your own.
 When you have a plan this holiday season, you won’t have the daunting task of setting uninspiring or unproductive New Year’s resolutions.
 Prevention is the best medicine.